-- A full year of dues will be paid in the year of joining, regardless of the month.
+- The new government member will pay the full year's dues amount in the year of joining, regardless of the month.

 - The dues invoice in the subsequent year will have a credit for annual dues amount prorated for the number of months in the prior year for which they were not a member.

 - At the time of joining, the new primary member will receive an IGFOA training voucher that can be applied to any State training event up to a maximum amount of $75.
 The voucher must be used within 12 months of joining.

 - The training voucher may be used by any employee of the new government member and will be applied to the proper rate category.

 New members who have questions or are interested in participating in this program should contact IGFOA at email@example.com or 630-942-6587.